rdcolema/keras-image-classification/README.md

 Pre-trained VGG16 model weights can be downloaded <a href="https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3">here</a>.

-### UPDATE:
+## cats_n_dogs.ipynb:
-Added jupyter notebook that produced a slightly better score (.161 log loss on kaggle test set).
+This produced a slightly better score (.161 log loss on kaggle test set).
+The better score most likely comes from having larger images and ensembling a few models, despite the fact there's no image augmentation in the notebook.

 Might run into memory errors because of the large image dimensions -- if so reducing the number of folds and saving the model weights rather than keeping the models in memory should do the trick.
-The notebook uses a slightly flatter directory structure, with the validation split happening after the images are loaded.
+The notebook uses a slightly flatter directory structure, with the validation split happening after the images are loaded:

+* project
+  * data
+    * train
+      * dogs
+      * cats
+    * test
+      * test